Skip to main content

 What the Research Says

 Nootropic supplements encompass a range of compounds with distinct mechanisms and varying levels of clinical evidence.
-The strongest evidence exists for citicoline, bacopa monnieri, and phosphatidylserine, each supported by multiple randomized controlled trials.
+Bacopa monnieri and phosphatidylserine each have clinical evidence from multiple studies.

 Kongkeaw et al. (2014) conducted a meta-analysis of 9 RCTs evaluating bacopa monnieri in 518 subjects, concluding that standardized bacopa extract significantly improved attention, cognitive processing speed, and working memory.
 The meta-analysis noted that benefits required a minimum of 12 weeks of supplementation, consistent with bacopa's mechanism of action through bacoside-mediated synaptic plasticity.

 Glade & Smith (2015) reviewed the evidence for phosphatidylserine, documenting its role in supporting cognitive function across aging populations.
-The FDA has allowed a qualified health claim stating that phosphatidylserine may reduce the risk of dementia and cognitive dysfunction in the elderly.
+Evidence that phosphatidylserine may reduce the risk of dementia or cognitive dysfunction in the elderly remains very limited and preliminary.
 Effective doses range from 100-300mg daily.

 Mori et al. (2009) provided the foundational clinical evidence for lion's mane mushroom, demonstrating significant cognitive improvements in elderly subjects with mild cognitive impairment over a 16-week double-blind trial.
 The benefits were attributed to hericenone-stimulated nerve growth factor synthesis.